rampal-punia/Django-Advanced-Boilerplate/README.md

 Django boilerplate for any scalable WebApp project.
 Equipped with users app, celery, lightbox.js, dropzone.js and cropper.js.

+## Why this boilerplate is required?
+- To avoid the repetitive tasks of setting up a new Django Web App project.
+If a project requires image upload, and user login/register functionalities, this boilerplate can be used for easy start up.

 ## Project Structure
 - Separate app folder containing all apps
     - Apps details: